Franklin Child Support Lawyers

-Parents going through a divorce are often deeply concerned about what happens next for their children.
-The custody arrangements to be decided are vital, to be sure, but there’s something even more important—how will the children have their basic needs met?
-Child support is a fundamental issue in divorce cases where the kids are involved, and our lawyers have extensive experience in securing agreements that are fair for all involved.
+Parents going through a divorce are often deeply concerned about what comes next for their children.
+Decisions about custody are vital, but it’s even more important to consider how their basic needs will be met.
+Child support is a key issue in divorce cases involving children, and our child support lawyers in Franklin have extensive experience in securing agreements that are fair for everyone involved.

-Garrett Talley & Thorington has been a staple of the community here in Franklin and the Greater Nashville Area since 1973.
-Personalized service is the hallmark of what we do.
-The clients who come to us are treated for who they are—real people who need a compassionate voice coupled with strong professional guidance.
+Garrett Talley & Thorington has been a part of the Franklin and Greater Nashville communities since 1973.
+Personalized service is at the heart of what we do.
+Clients who come to us are treated as real people who need a compassionate voice and strong professional guidance.

-Factors That Can’t Impact Child Support in Tennessee
+Factors That Can’t Impact Child Support in Franklin, Tennessee

 - Temporary financial difficulties or minor changes.
 Short-term financial struggles, such as temporary job loss or minor income fluctuations, typically do not meet the threshold for a modification.
-Change must be both substantial and ongoing.
+The change must be both substantial and ongoing.

 - Voluntary unemployment or underemployment.
 If a parent intentionally reduces their income by quitting a job or accepting lower-paying work without a valid reason, this cannot justify a modification of child support.

 - A new spouse’s income.
 The income of a parent’s new spouse is not factored into child support calculations.
-Tennessee’s child support framework is based solely on the income of the legal parents.
+Tennessee’s child support framework is based only on the income of the legal parents.

-These restrictions are intended to maintain fairness and consistency in Tennessee child support determinations.
+These restrictions are intended to maintain fairness and consistency in Tennessee child support decisions.

 If we’ve earned your trust, we’d be honored if you left us a 5-star review.
 Your feedback helps others in our community find reliable legal support—and it means the world to our team.

 Life changes, and sometimes support agreements have to evolve.
-Child support is subject to modification under certain circumstances.
+Child support may be modified under certain circumstances.
 However, changes must be reviewed and approved by the court.
 Modifications are generally allowed when there is a significant change in circumstances affecting one or both parents or the child.

 Here are some of the most common reasons a court would approve a modification request:

 - Income changes.
-This could include job loss, a significant pay increase, or other financial shifts materially impacting a parent’s ability to meet their support obligation.
+This could include job loss, a significant pay increase, or other financial shifts that materially affect a parent’s ability to meet their support obligation.

 - Changes in parenting time.
 If the amount of time a child spends with each parent changes significantly, the financial obligations may need to be recalculated to reflect the new arrangement.